What is Anxiety?

 Anxiety, nervousness, stress, worry – these are all words I’m sure you’re familiar with.
 In fact, it’s a natural human tendency to experience these emotions.
 Anxiety is the feeling that tells us danger is near and we need to be alert and ready to fight or flee.
 Unfortunately, some people experience anxiety that is unhelpful, debilitating or intense.

-The good news: We offer anxiety counselling and anxiety is treatable!
+The good news: anxiety is treatable!

 Anxiety is an interesting experience – by definition, the anxiety we experience is not always about real things.
 Instead, anxiety is defined as ‘a feeling of worry, nervousness, or unease about something with an uncertain outcome’.
 So, anxiety represents all those concerns we have about things that might happen or that we actually, when you think about, have little hard data on.
 There’s a myth about anxiety.
 Many people think that situations or events cause anxiety.
 Often, however, it’s our thoughts or interpretations that create the anxiety.
 And the good news – we can learn to have control over our own thoughts (unfortunately we haven’t yet mastered thought control of others).